priyankad05/url-shortner/README.md

 URLs are stored in memory (data is lost on server restart).
 Not suitable for production without additional improvements like persistent storage, HTTPS, and scalability enhancements.

+To create a new go.mod file and initialize a Go module in your project folder, follow these steps:

+**1. Navigate to Your Project Directory**
+Open a terminal and navigate to your project directory where you want to initialize the Go module:
+eg: cd /path/to/your/project

+**2. Initialize the Go Module**
+Run the following command to create a new go.mod file: eg:go mod init <module-name>